Caves & Caverns Featured in

 Lost World Caverns The most popular destination in southern West Virginia is Lost World Caverns, located just north of Lewisburg.
 The wonderland of stalactites and stalagmites reaches the depth of 235 ft (72 m).
 The tours operate daily year-round, in January and February—on weekends only.
 One of the options is the Cave Tour, a self-guided tour 120 ft (37 m) under the ground.
 Around 45 minutes is enough to walk through a half-mile loop.
 Remember to stay on the trail and wear good shoes along with a light jacket, as the caverns always have a temperature of 54°F (12°C), no matter the season.

 For a true caving experience, choose the 4-hour guided Wild Cave Tour that will take you to the deepest and darkest corners of the underground maze.
 You'll need hiking shoes, warm long-sleeves, and pants, as well as a complete change of clothing, including undergarments, a towel for the shower, and possibly some medicine.
 Caving equipment is provided.
-A safety talk and a lunch break will take extra 2 hours.
+A safety talk and a lunch break will take an extra 2 hours.
 So in total, you'll spend 6 hours at the location.

 Organ Cave The historic Organ Cave, located in the very heart of Greenbrier County, is another gem of southern West Virginia.
 Stretching for 45 mi (72 km), Organ Cave is the second-longest commercial cave found on the east coast.
 In addition to its role in the American Civil War, fascinating rock formations, and prehistoric fossils, the cave is also renowned for bats!
 Walking tours operate year-round, from November to April—by reservation only.